Murdaugh blamed some problems on addiction; bond set at $7M

 Murdaugh has been jailed since October on charges of stealing insurance money from Satterfield’s sons.

 Circuit Judge Clifton Newman again denied bond in November, citing Murdaugh’s considerable financial resources and mental instability.
-A spokesperson for the state Attorney General’s Office said that means Murdaugh will remain at a Richland County detention center regardless of the outcomes of other bond hearings.
+A spokesperson for the state Attorney General’s Office said although the new grand jury indictments now supersede the arrest warrants that Newman denied bond on, Murdaugh will remain at a Richland County detention center unless he posts the $7 million bond.

 His attorneys have appealed that no bond decision to the state Supreme Court.